Xrtotech/Xrtotech.github.io/docs/en/introduction.md

-# What is **Limited Sales App**?
+# What is **Lightnsale App**?

-**Limited Sales App** is a Shopify plugin purpose-built for running limited-quantity and limited-time sales.
+**Lightnsale App** is a Shopify plugin purpose-built for running limited-quantity and limited-time sales.
 It helps merchants create urgency and scarcity, significantly boosting user engagement and conversion rates.

-### ✨ Why Use Limited Sales App?
+### ✨ Why Use Lightnsale App?

 - **🚀 Drive Conversions Faster**
    Leverage real-time inventory limits, countdown timers, and flash sale settings to trigger urgency and get customers to check out quicker.